dlwltkd/dlwltkd.github.io/_pages/blog.md

 L_{\mathrm{VAE}} = \mathbb{E}_{q(z\mid x)}\bigl[-\log p(x\mid z)\bigr] + \mathrm{KL}\bigl(q(z\mid x) \Vert p(z)\bigr)
 $$

 This encourages good reconstructions and a well\-behaved latent distribution.
-Yet with a very strong decoder, the model may **ignore** the latent.
+Yet,  as the model has a very **strong** decoder, the model may **ignore** the latent.
 This is the well known **posterior collapse** problem.
 We want a bottleneck that is simple, stable, and hard to bypass.
+And the answer seemed to be quantiziation of this latent, forcing it to react.

 ---